 I came to the hackathon to learn more about the wider blockchain space, and to see what Bitcoin Cash development looks like.
 As it turns out, the BCH development ecosystem is way behind Ethereum's, but it does have a lot of potential.
 At the hackathon I met Adrian Barwicki, Bryan Lee-A-Leong and Nikolay Manolov, and together we set out to make our own contribution to this ecosystem of developer tools.

 We created PandaCash, a local development blockchain inspired by Truffle Suite's Ganache.
 It allows BCH developers to quickly test their applications against this local blockchain.
 This eliminates the need to connect to a public test network during the initial development stage.
-You can spin up and shut down clean versions of this development blockchain, which makes it a great tool for running unit and integration tests.
+You can spin up and shut down clean versions of this development blockchain, which makes it a great tool for running automated tests.

 Adrian and I continued working on PandaCash after the hackathon to expand its functionality, while trying to get funding for continued development.
 Unfortunately this didn't turn out to be fruitful in the chaos of the Bitcoin Cash hard fork and the continued crypto downturn.